Holusion/holusion.com/_content_dev/en/toolbox/manual-prism/index.md

 ## The product

-Holusion's **prism** displays holograms 20cm tall in it's glass pyramid.
+Holusion's **prism** displays holograms 20cm tall in its glass pyramid.
 It's easy to transport and particularly adapted for nomad use.
 It is a 360° display with a free floating image that will sublimate your products.

 ## Security Instructions

 When using the holusion **prism**, please take the following precautions :

-- Real the whole user manual before first use
+- Read the whole user manual before first use
 - Do not use the product on a soft surface : It may obstruct air vents and make it overheat.
 - When moving the product around, always hold the bottom part of the product.
-Do not hold it by it's top part.
+Do not hold it by its top part.
 - Always use in non-condensing places : humidity can damage electronic components.

 ## Usage Guide